Noufalp90/Socket-Application/README.md

 # Socket-Application
-Server-Client model application for TCP
+Server-Client model application for TCP using CMake